 p1 + p2

-See A Polynomial Class for an example that creates just such a class.
+See Class Design for Polynomials for an example that creates just such a class.

 MATLAB classes use the following words to describe different parts of a class definition and related concepts.